Apple banana smoothie made with tea creates a delicious and healthy twist. The tea adds an extra nutritional element.

 Tea is not the only plant that supports healthy immunity.
 Tea is brimming with antioxidants, essential vitamins and minerals, and other immune-supportive plant compounds.
 But so are many other plants.

 The takeaway is that we all need the three most important molecules on the earth – proteins, carbohydrates, and fats, to maintain balanced nutritional health.
 Eating real food in balance and moderation is the key.

 Carbohydrates are the quickest and first fuel burned for energy, followed by fats and then proteins, in that order.
 If you eat a meal of just carbohydrates, you will be hungry again in an hour.
 But if you eat a meal that includes protein and some fat, you will be satiated for a longer period of time.

-What some people find confusing is that although proteins are metabolized second in terms of the time it takes the body to break down and store, proteins are used last as the fuel source or energy supply for the body.
+Some people find it confusing that although proteins are metabolized second in terms of the time it takes the body to break down and store, proteins are used last as the fuel source or energy supply.

 Energy metabolism is not an all or none thing.
-The body is constantly calibrating the use of carbohydrates, fats and protein metabolism to maintain energy for the tissues of the body.
+The body is constantly calibrating carbohydrates, fats, and protein metabolism to maintain energy for the body's tissues.

-Food and how it is metabolized is a very complex biological process but it is very simple to follow healthy food guidelines.
+Food and its metabolization are very complex biological processes, but it is effortless to follow healthy food guidelines.

-So any diet that proposes to eliminate any one of the three main fuels for the body is not good.
+Any diet that proposes eliminating any one of the three main fuels for the body is not good.
 Some studies show a low carbohydrate diet is actually associated with increased weight gain.
-We need fats, we need proteins and we need carbohydrates.
+We need fats, we need proteins, and we need carbohydrates.

 Your site is a godsend!
 I've been a tea drinker for years but never thought of adding tea to a smoothie (?), silly me!

 Every recipe is delicious and nutritious thanks to the ingredient information!
 My health issues prevent me from swallowing properly, so smoothies have changed my life.
 Thank you, Mary Ann!